getappmap/appmap-agent-js/README.md

 ✔ package.json file exists.
 ```

-Your `appmap.yml` should look like this:
+Your `appmap.yml` should be similar to this:
 ```yaml
 app: MyApp
 recorder: mocha